'It's going to get messy': What to expect from storm Fili in the Bay today

 That's MetService meteorologist Rob Kerr's prediction as ex-tropical cyclone Fili hits the Bay of Plenty and Rotorua, with the worst impact expected today.

-Heavy rain and strong wind warnings were last night in place for the region as Fili, which formed near New Caledonia, approached New Zealand.
+Rain and winds were picking up in the region this morning with heavy rain and strong wind warnings in place as Fili, which formed near New Caledonia, approached New Zealand.

-Kerr said the Bay of Plenty and Rotorua were forecast to get 90 and 110mm of rain between 9pm last night and 6pm tonight, especially around the eastern ranges.
+The Bay of Plenty and Rotorua were forecast to get 90 and 110mm of rain between midnight last night and 6pm tonight, especially around the eastern ranges.

 This was expected to peak at rates of 10 to 20 mm/h this afternoon.